icemtel/reconstruct3d_opt/README.md

 # Reconstruction of 3D curve based on two 2D projections

-Python code to reconstruct a three-dimensional space curve from two orthogonal two-dimensional projections.
+- Python code to reconstruct a three-dimensional space curve from two orthogonal two-dimensional projections.
-This code has been used in reference [1] to digitalize three-dimensional shapes of a beating cilium based on original stereoscopic high-speed video-microscopy by Machemer et al.
+- This code has been used in reference [1] to digitalize three-dimensional shapes of a beating cilium based on original stereoscopic high-speed video-microscopy by Machemer et al.
+- Final result (reconstructed 3D coordinates of the cilium shapes) can be found in `res/pipe_final/`.

 ### Version requirements